-Our rationale for doing a weekday and “weekend-adjacent” day is simple.
-First, you won’t be able experience all of Epcot and Festival of the Arts in a single day.
-Heck, we spent three days in Epcot solely focused on Festival of the Arts last year (doing maybe 5 attractions over the course of those three days) and we still didn’t see it all.
+You won’t be able experience all of Epcot and Festival of the Arts in a single day.
+Heck, we’ve spent ~3 days in Epcot solely focused on Festival of the Arts last year (doing maybe 5 attractions over the course of those three days) and we still didn’t see it all.
 If you’re trying to do rides and festival activities, you’ll barely scratch the surface.

 Let’s turn to the Food Studios.
 For many guests, these will be the highlight of the event, offering marketplace snack options in venues similar to those found during the Epcot Food & Wine Festival.
 We thought the food was generally really presented exceptionally well, and tasted very good at last year’s event.

-We sampled around half of the menus at the Epcot International Festival of the Arts last year, and were surprised that most portions were relatively hearty and value for money was fairly solid.
+We sampled most of the menus at the Epcot International Festival of the Arts, and were surprised that most portions were relatively hearty and value for money was fairly solid.
 In both cases, better than the Food & Wine Festival, but not as good of value as a regular counter service meal.